-LARS ERIC MATTSSON discusses his new album SAND AND BLOOD (Lion Music 2017) with Andy Carey.
+LARS ERIC MATTSSON discusses his new album INTO THE UNKNOWN (Lion Music 2019)

 What was your goal with making this album?

 It was time for me to express myself again, these songs kind of exploded fom my inside and I just had to catch them and do something with them, fast while the fire was burning.

 Where do you see yourself in 5-10 years?

 I honestly have no idea, there are a few reissues I want to make happen and I do have quite a lot of unfinished/unreleased material of all kinds that I should do something with.